MahinVazifeh/Missing-Value-Imputation/README.md

 # Missing-Value-Imputation
-This repository consist of several missing vlaue imputetion methods
+This repository consist of several Missing Vlaue Imputetion Methods

 My master thesis resulted in an Elsevier Journal with impact Factor 13.472: